New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

 1. Discover the advantages of Facebook analytics

-With almost 2.9 billion monthly active users, Facebook remains a giant of social media platforms, according to Statista.
+With close to 3 billion active users as of Q4 of 2022, Facebook remains a giant of social media platforms, according to Statista.

-Even if its free Facebook Analytics tool is no longer available, as of July 1, 2021, the platform still offers many other ways to collect valuable information.
+Despite the disappearance of its free Facebook Analytics tool, the platform still manages to offer many other ways to collect valuable information.

-Through a Facebook analysis, you’ll get key information that will help you improve your ROI by learning when, how, and why people engage with your content.
+Through an in-depth Facebook analysis, you’ll get key information that will help you improve your ROI by learning when, how, and why people engage with your content.

-- Discover how to reach more loyal customers
+- Discover new ways to reach more loyal customers

 - Optimize conversions in new markets